 - Action Plan – What would you do next time?

-Reaching a sales quota not only is a win for the salesperson, but it’s also a weight lifted from their shoulders.
+Reaching a sales quota is not only a win for the salesperson but also a weight lifted from their shoulders.
 By using these three strategies: emphasizing the risk of inaction, using clear language, and utilizing reflective conversations, you’ll have buyers lining up to purchase, and you’ll hit your monthly quota in stride.